The Norwegian Club of San Francisco

+The club operates under laws for 501(c)(7) Social and Recreation Clubs; in 2024 it claimed total revenue of $160,692 and total assets of $434,898.

 History

 According to club member Ralph Enger, it was founded in 1898 as Den Norske Klub Fram by Knud Henry Lund, then consul at the Swedish-Norwegian consulate, along with 12 other Norwegian immigrants.
 The club was established to welcome polar explorer Fridtjof Nansen, who was on a speaking tour in the United States and expected to visit San Francisco.